Theopetra/theo-finance-app/README.md

 It serves as the client for onboarding USDC and ETH into the project treasury.

-Primary contributors are https://github.com/rojogorilla, https://github.com/GlassCloud, and  https://github.com/
+Primary contributors are https://github.com/rojogorilla, https://github.com/GlassCloud, and  https://github.com/BowTiedAztec
-@BowTiedAztec
-BowTiedAztec Adding readme
-b5dd3fd
-2 minutes ago
-Git stats

-342 coBowTiedAztec.

 ## Getting Started